peteroupc/peteroupc.github.io/bernreq.md

 <a id=Remarks></a>
 ## Remarks

-- Besides the questions above, there is also the question of whether the solution terminates with a finite expected running time.
+- Besides the questions on concave functions given above, there is also the question of whether the solution terminates with a finite expected running time.
 In this sense, Nacu & Peres showed that a finite expected time is possible only if $f$ is Lipschitz continuous, and I strongly suspect it's not possible either unless $f$ has a Hölder continuous fourth derivative, in view of the results by Holtz given earlier.
 - A practical solution to the questions on concave functions might require more sophisticated methods than simply using $f$'s Bernstein polynomials, since I am aware that the plain Bernstein approximation doesn't improve in convergence rate if a function has two or more continuous derivatives (as opposed to just one), at least without further knowledge of $f$.

 The following remarks relate to the questions on pushdown automata: